roy-jingyang/OrdinoR-doc/source/index.rst

 *****************
 How to Contribute
 *****************
-Further contributions to this project are welcomed.
+We welcome further contributions to this project.
 Please feel free to Email_ us or find us on GitHub_.